Mt. Fuji Climb: July 2000

 Permafrost near summit of Mt.
 Fuji.

-After about five hours of solid albeit sluggish climbing and countless ganbatte’s we finally arrived at our rest hut sometime before midnight.
-If I recall correctly, we scoffed down a quick meal, formed a long line for the toilet and made our way to our sleeping quarters.
-I don’t think before or since I’ve had such a tormented sleep.
-The first challenge was the interlocking head-foot / foot-head layout with two people assigned to each tatami mat.
-Half turn and your feet ploughed into your bed fellow’s head and vice versa.
-Second was a throng of snorers loud enough wake the dead.
+The first challenge was the interlocking head-foot/foot-head layout, with two people assigned to each tatami mat.
+Roll over and your feet ploughed into your bedfellow’s head—and vice versa.
+Second was a throng of snorers loud enough to wake the dead.
 All I could do was pray silently for the nightmare to end.
-George got a smidgen of zzz and I didn’t get one iota.
+George got a smidgen of shut-eye.
+I didn’t get one iota.

 Descent via the Yoshida Trail.